 Rest assured, Surviving My Past will always be here, it will never go away.
 I will continue to feature survivor stories and allow SMP to always be a place of validation and encouragement, offering hope and giving a voice to those who have been silenced for far too long, just as I was.

-As a Certified Life Coach, my specialties are in the world of Trauma Recovery and Life Transition Coaching, two areas that not only do I have a lot of experience in but also two areas that I am extremely passionate about.
+As a Certified Life Coach, my specialties are in the world of Overcoming Anxiety and Trauma Survivor Coaching, two areas that not only do I have a lot of experience in but also two areas that I am extremely passionate about.

 As a survivor myself, I know the unique struggles that come with trauma recovery.
 Life is difficult and confusing as it is, but add that to dealing with the effects of abuse, and now you’ve got already difficult situation turning into an overwhelming one.
 Being a trauma survivor is not something you simply get over, or just avoid and hope it goes away, because if there’s one thing that is painfully evident about being a survivor, it’s that if you don’t deal with it, it’s going to keep coming back until you do.
 Embracing that reality and a mindset of healing means that you’ve already taken a gigantic step forward on your own behalf.